neilpeterson/tailwind-reference-deployment/README.md

 ![alt text](./images/aci.jpg)

-Select **Containers** and **Logs**.
-One the container state has changed from **Running** to **Terminated**, the deployment automation has completed.
+Select **Containers**.
+Once the container state has changed from **Running** to **Terminated**, the deployment automation has completed.
+Select logs.

 ![alt text](./images/logs.jpg)

-Scroll to the bottom of the logs and you can retrieve both the application URL and the command needed to connect to the Kubernetes cluster.
+Scroll to the bottom of the logs to retrieve both the application URL and the command needed to connect to the Kubernetes cluster.

 ![alt text](./images/connection.jpg)